-This call for proposals aims at identifying and supporting up to 10 online or offline distribution projects, initiatives and start-ups to promote diversity and increase the circulation of European music repertoire across Member States and to address existing obstacles, such as national fragmentation along with language barriers, which hamper promotion and visibility of music repertoire across national borders within Europe.
-Deadline for this call for proposals is 10 September 2018.
+This call for proposals aimed at identifying and supporting up to 10 online or offline distribution projects, initiatives and start-ups to promote diversity and increase the circulation of European music repertoire across Member States and to address existing obstacles, such as national fragmentation along with language barriers, which hamper promotion and visibility of music repertoire across national borders within Europe.
+Deadline for this call for proposals was 10 September 2018.

 European Music Observatory

 This general objective of this call for tender was to elaborate a feasibility study for the establishment of a European Music Observatory, and undertake a gap analysis of funding needs for the music sector.
 Deadline for the receipt of tenders was 2 July 2018.

 The general objective of this call for tender was to develop a proposal for a European Export Strategy that promotes Europe's music diversity and talent beyond European borders and that enhances the competitiveness of Europe's music sector on the international market.
 The Strategy should help national and European policy makers to take more informed decisions with regard to music export and enable decision makers in the music sector to adapt or align their choices in that field.
 The deadline for this call for tender was 29 June 2018.